 Stock Market Conventions and Terms

 If you have read my previous post you must have already known why companies trade in the stock market and why you should invest in the stock market.
-I’m sure some of you are now rubbing your finger pulse oximeter for part 4 of this post.
-So here it is.

 In order to successfully trade in the stock market you must first understand the language that is being used in trading.
 There are several terms that might still sound foreign to you.
 Take note the definition of the terms that will be discussed here will not be very technical.
 This is not meant to be a comprehensive, “encyclopedic” dictionary or list of technical and detailed stock market terms and conventions.
 If you wish to have a deeper technical meaning to stock market concepts, then try searching for other sources.
 The concepts explained here is intended for the ordinary layman.